Skip to main content

 Soft plaque is a non-calcified, lipid-rich plaque with a thin fibrous cap.
 It is dangerous because it can rupture suddenly, exposing its contents to blood and triggering a clot that blocks the artery, causing a heart attack.
 Most heart attacks happen in soft plaques that did not narrow the artery enough to cause symptoms first.

 Cleerly AI changes interpretation of CCTA scans by adding quantitative, reproducible measurement to what was once a subjective read.
 A radiologist might say "moderate plaque."
-Cleerly outputs an exact volume in cubic millimeters, broken down by plaque type.
+Cleerly outputs a volume in cubic millimeters, broken down by plaque type.
 That precision lets us track regression and tailor treatment.

 The role of pericoronary fat attenuation is detecting inflammation around the coronary arteries.
 Inflamed fat appears denser on CT, and elevated values predict future cardiac events.
 Some advanced CCTA protocols now include pericoronary fat analysis to flag high-risk patients with otherwise modest plaque.